Programs We Fund

 Standout Donations Help Mainers Help Themselves

-• Cross Insurance gave $100,000 to students enrolled in United Technology Centers (UTC) students.
+• Cross Insurance has given $300,000 to students enrolled in United Technology Centers (UTC) students.

 • Casco Bay Bluefin Bonanza offers scholarships to all seven colleges for students in the marine science and/or trades programs.

-• The Leon and Lisa Endowed Scholarship programs awards 12 scholarships annually to second year students.
+• The Leon A. Gorman Endowed Scholarship awards 15 scholarships annually to second year students.

 • The Elsie and Williams Viles Foundation supports 24 KVCC students annually through the Viles Foundation Scholarship.